JasonHorgan/Project-1/README.md

 [Favicon.io](https://favicon.io/) To create favicon.

 [Am I Responsive?](http://ami.responsivedesign.is/) To show the website image on different size devices.
+[Convertio](https://convertio.co/) To convert images from JPG to WEBP

 ## Deployment & Local Development